-Giulia Galli is the Liew Family professor of Electronic Structure and Simulations in the Pritzker School of Molecular Engineering and Professor of Chemistry at the University of Chicago.
-She also holds a Senior Scientist position at Argonne National Laboratory (ANL) , where she is a group leader in the Materials Science Division.
-She is the director of the Midwest Center for Computational Materials (MICCoM: http://miccom-center.org/), funded by DOE in 2015 and renewed in 2019 and the deputy director of the AMEWS EFRC.
-Prior to joining UChicago and ANL, she was Professor of Chemistry and Physics at UC Davis (2005-2013) and the head of the Quantum Simulations group at the Lawrence Livermore National Laboratory (1998-2005).
-She holds a Ph.D. in Physics from the International School of Advanced Studies (SISSA) in Trieste, Italy.
-She is a member of the National Academy of Sciences, the American Academy of Arts and Science, and the International Academy of Quantum Molecular Science, as well as a Fellow of the American Physical Society and American Association for the Advancement of Science.
-She is a recipient of numerous awards, including the Lawrence Livermore National Laboratory Science and Technology Award, the US Department of Energy Award of Excellence, the Materials Research Society Theory Award, the APS David Adler Lectureship in Materials Physics, the Rahman Prize for Computational Physics, the Feynman Nanotechnology Prize in Theory, the medal of the Schola Physica Romana and the Tomassoni-Chisesi award by the Sapienza University of Rome.
-Her research activity is focused on the development and use of theoretical and computational methods to understand and predict the properties and behavior of materials (solids, liquids, and nanostructures) from first principles.
+Giulia Galli is a Senior Scientist position at Argonne National Laboratory, where she is a group leader and the director of the Midwest Integrated Center for Computational Materials.
+She is also the Liew Family professor of Electronic Structure and Simulations in the Pritzker School of Molecular Engineering and the Department of Chemistry at the University of Chicago.
+Prior to joining Argonne and UChicago, she was Professor of Chemistry and Physics at UC Davis (2005-2013) and the head of the Quantum Simulations group at the Lawrence Livermore National Laboratory (LLNL, 1998-2005).
+She holds a Ph.D. in Physics from the International School of Advanced Studies in Trieste, Italy.
+She is a member of the National Academy of Sciences, the American Academy of Arts and Science, and the International Academy of Quantum Molecular Science, as well as a Fellow of the American Physical Society and the American Association for the Advancement of Science.
+She is the recipient of several awards, including the Materials Research Society Theory Award, the American Physical Society David Adler Award in Materials Physics, the Rahman Prize for Computational Physics, the Feynman Nanotechnology Prize in Theory, the medal of the Schola Physica Romana and the Tomassoni-Chisesi award by La Sapienza University in Rome, Italy and the lifetime Award by ISSNAF.
+She is an expert in the development of theoretical and computational methods to predict and engineer material and molecular properties from first principles.
 Her research focuses on problems relevant to the development of sustainable energy sources and quantum technologies.